invissvenska/NumberPickerPreference/README.md

 ## Usage

-To create a NumberPickerPreference with default value of 20, min value of 10, max value of 60 and custom unit text:
+To create a NumberPickerPreference with default value of 20, min value of 10, max value of 60, increments of 2 and custom unit text:
 ```xml
 <nl.invissvenska.numberpickerpreference.NumberDialogPreference
     android:key="preference_key"